sleepnow2/ArdRTOS/README.md

 ___
 ## __Introduction__
 ### __Who are you and what have you done with my RTOS!?!__
-    My name is Alex Olson, and don't worry... your pressious little RTOS still exists.
-I just made it... prettier.
+My name is Alex Olson, and don't worry...
+I haven't touched your presious little RTOS.
 ### __Why ArdRTOS?__
 while taking a class in college about freeRTOS, I realized that there were some simplifications that I could make to the API in accessing freeRTOS.
 Thus, I decided to make this! hopefully, this turns out to be a simpler, less bloated, more intuitive RTOS for use by both proffessionals and ametures alike.
 ### __What makes this different from FreeRTOS?__
 This is different in that this RTOS takes away some features of FreeRTOS in a strategic way in order to reduce the number of mistakes possible while keeping things intuitive. tasks no longer need handles. queues are classes, semaphores are objects, and the sceduler is a class that is handled in a similar and familiar way as to using Serial or Wire.
 ____
 ## __How do I use it?__
 TODO: insert a link to example projects here
 ___
 ## __what is in the future?__
 - [ ] (alpha) get the kernel working